parmarmanojkumar/Reference-Implementations-Guardian/Langchain/README.md

 ## 🦜️🔗 Why LangChain?

 **LangChain** is a flexible framework that enables developers to build powerful chains of language models integrated with tools, memory, and APIs.
 Its modular structure allows seamless customization, making it ideal for enforcing compliance in complex, real-world applications.
+Learn more about **Langchain** ([here](https://www.langchain.com))

 ## 🛡️ Why is Security Paramount?